Updated: Nov 21, 2022

 You have been diagnosed with diabetes

-Low-carb diets, such as low-carb/high-protein, low-carb/high-fat, paleo, and others, are recommended.
+Low-carb diets are recommended, such as low-carb/high-protein, low-carb/high-fat, paleo, and others.

 Ketosis would not be achieved for all diabetics or those following these diets.
-However, if you are and are breath checked for DUI, you will almost certainly receive a false reading.
+However, if you are breath-checked for DUI, you will almost certainly receive a false reading.

 What is the impact of ketosis on a DUI breath test?